 - the other selected variant(s) has one or more Layers; you are asked to use the Topmost Layer or create a new Layer

 I stacked both screen messages above.
-Note that there is a small difference in the Windows dialogs versus macOS version but the end result is the same.
+Note that there is a small difference in the Windows dialogs versus the macOS version but the end result is the same.

 Understanding Selection Points

 Each Mask you make has a Selection Point.
 You might not be aware of it, let alone understanding its purpose, because Selection Points are hidden by default.
-So let’s start with showing the Selection Points.
+So let’s start by showing the Selection Points.

 From the Cursor Tools on the Toolbar open the Brush section by a long-press of the mouse.
 See the option Show Selection Points at the bottom (on Windows: Display Selection Points).
 Select it if it does not have a checkmark in front of it.
 This enables the Selection Points in the Viewer.
 Since this is a toggle, you can turn it off the same way you turn it on.